blockchain-unica/social-good/Categories/Philantrophy/charityspace.md

 The process is managed throught sart contracts.
 No hint is given on how the recipient of charity will be selected, or if some feedback will be provided.

-So far, the tokens have been purchased by 5 [holders](https://etherscan.io/token/tokenholderchart/0x1366fd503de9bc25539488f88ff6016ab6f6f1d4).
+The platform has created a token [CHT](https://etherscan.io/token/0x1366fd503de9bc25539488f88ff6016ab6f6f1d4#balances) to fund ICO campaign.
+So far, the tokens have been purchased by 5
+[holders](https://etherscan.io/token/tokenholderchart/0x1366fd503de9bc25539488f88ff6016ab6f6f1d4).